mkang315/CST-YOLO/README.md

 # Official CST-YOLO
 This is the source code for the paper titled "CST-YOLO: A Novel Method for Blood Cell Detection Based on Improved YOLOv7 and CNN-Swin Transformer" accepted and presented orally at 2024 IEEE International Conference on Image Processing ([ICIP 2024](https://2024.ieeeicip.org)), of which I am the first author.
-This paper is available to download from [arXiv](https://arxiv.org/abs/2306.14590).
+This paper is available to download from [IEEE Xplore](https://ieeexplore.ieee.org/document/10647618) or [arXiv](https://arxiv.org/abs/2306.14590).

 ## Model
 The CNN-Swin Transformer You Only Look Once (CST-YOLO) model configuration (i.e., network construction) file is cst-yolo.yaml in the directory [./cfg/training/](https://github.com/mkang315/CST-YOLO/tree/main/cfg/training).